Hecastocleis: Inflorescence

 The complex inflorescences are carried at the end of the branches.
 These consist of a number of crowded clusters.
 Each of the clusters is subtended by white to yellowish green, wavy, ovate to orbicular bracts that have a spiny margin, and further consist of one to five flower heads which each contain only a single disk floret.
-The most outward part of the flower head is the involucre, which is narrowly vase-shaped to cylindric and approximately 1 cm high, and consists of about six worls of four bracts called phyllaries, which have often soft woolly hairs around the edge.
+The most outward part of the flower head is the involucre, which is narrowly vase-shaped to cylindric and approximately 1 cm high, and consists of about six whorls of four bracts called phyllaries, which have often soft woolly hairs around the edge.
 The base of the flower head (or receptacle) is flat and lacks a bract directly at the base of the floret.
 The corolla of the florets is pinkish purple when still in bud, but turns pinkish white at flowering, at which time it is about 1 cm high.
 These are hermaphrodite, star-symmetric (or actinomorphic), and have five narrow outwards oriented lobes.
 The five pinkish purple anthers are fused into a long tube, that initially covers the entire style.
 The bone-colored style grows through the anther tube, collecting the pollen on hairs, and displaying it above the anter tube like in all other Asteraceae.
 The style branches are only 0.1–0.5 mm and have rounded tips.
 At the base of the corolla the one-seeded indehiscent fruit (called cypselas) develops, which is not flattened, has four to five hardly visible nerves, turns brown and has lost any hairs when ripe, and is about ½ cm (0.2 in) high.
 On the top of the cypselas is a crown of six unequal scales (the pappus) of 1–2 mm high.
 These scales are lanceolate in shape, may have several teeth and are sometimes fused at their base, so forming a crown.
 The pollen of Hecastocleis is yellow, unadorned and tricolpate.